-Transformers have at least two windings, separate primary and secondary which facilitate isolation, which is an important attribute.
-The turns ratio between primary and secondary also allows voltage scaling, however it is usually not required.
+Transformers have at least two windings (primary and secondary) which facilitate isolation, an important attribute.
+The turns ratio between primary and secondary also allows voltage scaling, but it is usually not required.

 The basic circuit of a transformer-based isolated gate drive is relatively large.
 In addition to the transformer, it also consists of the associated reset components, such as the blocking capacitor C, primary resistor R, gate resistor Rg, back to back Zener diodes, etc.

 When a square pulse is applied at the primary terminals, it will be transmitted at its secondary as a square wave or the transmitted signal will be derivative of the input voltage.

 The blocking capacitor C is placed in series with the primary winding of the transformer to provide the reset voltage (negative bias) for the magnetizing inductance.
 Without the capacitor, there would be a duty-ratio-dependent DC voltage across the winding (DC offset or “flux walking”) and the transformer would saturate.
 This is a very simple circuit; the amplitude of its output voltage reduces with the duty ratio increase, hence this circuit is limiting the duty cycle to less than 50%.
 This approach works well in switch mode power supply (SMPS) circuits, where the frequency is high and the duty cycle ratio is small.